Sharks earn ITA All-Academic Team Honors

-The Sharks title defense begins on Monday, May 12th, as the Sharks host Tuskegee at the NSU Tennis Complex at Rolling Hills.
-To stay up-to-date on Sharks Women’s Tennis, be sure to follow on Instagram & X at NSU_WTennis.
+The NSU Sharks will be back in action in the fall of 2025.
+To stay up-to-date on Nova Southeastern Women’s Tennis, be sure to follow on Instagram and X at NSU_WTennis.

 Print Friendly Version